 The Texas Historical Commission established the THCPP in 1999 to fund the preservation of the state’s most significant county courthouses.
-ARCHITEXAS has already obtained more than $30 million in THCPP funding for our county clients, more than any other firm.
+ARCHITEXAS has completed eighteen approved courthouse master plans, sixteen fully restored courthouse projects, and assisted in obtaining more than $70 million in THCPP funding for our county clients.

 ARCHITEXAS prepared a Historic Structure Report and Master Plan for the historic 1886 Bosque County Courthouse in Meridian, Texas.
 The courthouse design was altered in 1936 when the original clock tower and corner turret roofs were removed.
 The interior was altered as well with the removal of some original finishes, the installation of new contemporary finishes, and reduction of the district courtroom.
 The plan meets standards for the Texas Historic Courthouse Preservation Program and identified two separate phases.
 Phase I completed in 2004 included elevator additions, as well as electrical and mechanical upgrades.
 Full restoration began with Phase II in 2006, and restored the courthouse to its 1886 design by reconstructing the original clock tower and corner turret roofs.
 The interior was restored to the original finishes and spaces including public corridors and the district courtroom.